 This web page shows only a small excerpt of our McClenahen research.
-Another 305 words (22 lines of text) covering the year 1249 is included under the topic Early McClenahen History in all our PDF Extended History products and printed products wherever possible.
+Another 85 words (6 lines of text) covering the year 1249 is included under the topic Early McClenahen History in all our PDF Extended History products and printed products wherever possible.

 McClenahen Spelling Variations

 It was found during an investigation of the origins of the name McClenahen that church officials and medieval scribes often spelled the name as it sounded.
 This practice lead to a single person's being documented under many spelling variations.
 The name McClenahen has existed in the various shapes: Lanigan, Lanahan, Lenaghan, Lanaghan, Linehan and many more.

-Early Notables of the McClenahen family (pre 1700)
+Early Notables of the McClenahen family

 More information is included under the topic Early McClenahen Notables in all our PDF Extended History products and printed products wherever possible.